rossa40204617/heratyquirke_rossa_set09103_cw2/README.md

 2nd Coursework for Advanced Web Technologies Module at Napier University

-Login details: to login with Admin permissions user enter the email as: 'admin' and the password as: 'root'
+Login details: to login with Admin permissions
+# Use the email: 'admin' and the password: 'root'